-We’re so excited to introduce you to Nova Scotia artist Monika Wright.
-Monika is based in Halifax and believes that “art has the power to be transformative, to rearrange our vision of the world and create bridges to connect us, to lead us to a greater understanding of the world we share, and those we share it with”.
+We’re so excited to introduce you to Monika Wright, an abstract artist based in Halifax Nova Scotia.
+Monika believes that “art has the power to be transformative, to rearrange our vision of the world and create bridges to connect us, to lead us to a greater understanding of the world we share, and those we share it with”.
 We couldn’t agree more and hope you enjoy getting to know Monika and her abstract art a little more.
 Let’s dive in!

 How would you describe your artistic style?